rachaeltheanalyst/machine-learning/CART/README.md

 ## 4. Complexity Parameter
 [Back to ToC](#toc)

-We graphed the RMSLE for a range of cp values from 0 to 0.01 to find the optimal cp.
+I graphed the RMSLE for a range of cp values from 0 to 0.01 to find the optimal cp.

 ![CP Values](images/cp_range.png)

-After plotting the RMSLE across a range of cp values, we identified 0.0003808 as the cp with the lowest RMSLE.
+After plotting the RMSLE across a range of cp values, I identified 0.0003808 as the cp with the lowest RMSLE.
 We then fitted a CART model using this cp value, but the RMSLE returned by Kaggle was higher than the RMSLE when cp was set to 0.

 <a name="cross"/></a>
 ## 5. 10-Fold Cross Validation